Hello and welcome to my corner of the web!

 In a story not too unfamiliar to those who, like myself, have several generations in the Fraternity, I found myself joining a Lodge where another member of my family was a member.
 For me that was St. John’s Lodge #1 in New Hampshire where my father had been Worshipful Master.
 I was just 21 at the time.
 While I don’t recall much of the summer of 1990 when I joined, I do remember dad being there every step of the way, including being my mentor as I went through my degrees (I do still remember the words, “where’s your book,” being spoken every time he saw me).

 Fast forward a few years and in 2005 after having gotten married, started a family, and moving several times, I finally decided it was time to get active in a Lodge and affiliated with St. Mark’s Lodge #44 in Derry, New Hampshire.
 Of course, active ended up being jumping into the deep end of the pool, taking an office, and just a few years later sitting as Worshipful Master in 2009 and 2010.
-I followed that up with a trip to the Marshal’s chair before landing for a couple years in the Secretary’s office for two short years in 2012 and 2013.
-It’s an office that I then returned to late in 2016 and continued to fill this year.
+I followed that up with a trip to the Marshal’s chair before landing in the Secretary’s office for two short years in 2012 and 2013.
+It’s an office that I then returned to late in 2016 and continued to fill during 2017.